Statue of Jason Lee

 Jason Lee, also known as Reverend Jason Lee, is an outdoor bronze sculpture of Jason Lee, located in Salem, Oregon, United States.
 It was designed by Alexander Phimister Proctor, who died in 1950 when only the work's model was finished.
 His son Gifford MacGregor Proctor completed the sculpture between 1950 and 1953.
 The one installed on the grounds of the Oregon State Capitol is a duplicate of a bronze statue unveiled in the United States Capitol in 1952.

 History

 The statue, located on the grounds of the Oregon State Capitol, was designed by Alexander Phimister Proctor.
 When he died in 1950, only the model was completed.
 His son and associate Gifford MacGregor Proctor finished the sculpture between 1950 and 1953.
 Bedi-Rassy Art Foundry served as the founder.

 According to the Smithsonian Institution, the statue is a duplicate of a bronze unveiled in the United States Capitol in 1952.
 This sculpture was financed mainly by legislative appropriation, but also from contributions by Oregon school children.
 The statue was surveyed and considered "treatment needed" by the Smithsonian's "Save Outdoor Sculpture!" program in April 1993, and was administered by the Facility Services department of the State of Oregon at that time.

+In 2013, an attempt was made to replace the statue at the United States Capitol with one of Mark Hatfield.
+The attempt passed the Oregon House but failed to pass in the Senate.